moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/talisman.md

 ![Send funds through Substrate API with Polkadot.js Apps](/images/builders/interact/substrate-api/wallets/talisman/talisman-11.webp)

-This guide focused specifically on configuring Talisman to work with your Substrate Appchain, but Talisman is also a full-featured wallet for EVM accounts.
-Under the Ethereum API section, you'll find a [similar guide for configuring Talisman for use with your EVM Appchain](/builders/interact/ethereum-api/wallets/talisman){target=\_blank}.
+This guide focused specifically on configuring Talisman to work with your Tanssi Substrate Appchain, but Talisman is also a full-featured wallet for EVM accounts.
+Under the Ethereum API section, you'll find a [similar guide for configuring Talisman for use with your Tanssi EVM Appchain](/builders/interact/ethereum-api/wallets/talisman){target=\_blank}.

 --8<-- 'text/_disclaimers/third-party-content.md'